 Video: What’s your biggest regret?

-The student watches a video What’s your biggest regret? where people tell and write about regretting things they never did.
-Then, they complete video comprehension.
+The student watches a video What’s your biggest regret?, where people talk and write about regretting things they never did.
+Then, they answer video comprehension questions.

-Finally, they get to talk about their own regrets by answering discussion questions.
+Finally, they get to talk about their own regrets by answering discussion questions to solidify the new skills.

 Love this plan